ethaizone/Codeigniter-Templates-For-Netbeans/readme.md

 # Codeigniter templates for Netbeans
 I make these by search in google.
 Feel free to use and modify it.
-These templates work on "Freemaker" that embed in Netbeans.
+These templates work on "Freemarker" that embed in Netbeans.

 ## How to use?
 1. Open Netbeans and click "Tools" -> "Templates"